Welcome Guest - Login

 Owners have the option to lock players onto their teams for additional years at current salary rates.
 This is highly beneficial for younger players whose salaries will most likely increase after a great year early in their careers or for one of those journeymen veterans who have a career year.
 There are, however, a few risks involved.

-Players may be signed for the following year by August 1 (actually the final transaction deadline on or before August 1).
+Players may be signed for the following year by Week 17 (2015 Change - this used to be the final transaction submission in July).
 The team must have the funds available for the entire salary, as it will be deducted immediately.
 The salary does not get deducted again in the following year.

 4/13/08 Strike the following statement that appeared next: "However, the player's contract will be counted toward the salary cap for remaining years (at the contracted salary, not the published salary for that season)."
 This statement is incorrect.
 You are not actually bound by a "cap" in any years, but by the amount of cash you have to spend.
 Paying cheaply for a contract right now potentially saves you more cash in future years.